stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-06-24-ed-fi-in-containers.md

 title: "Call for Community Expertise and Input – Ed-Fi in Containers!"
 date: 2020-06-24
 comments: true
-tags: [devops, ed-fi]
+tags:
+- tech
+- devops
+- ed-fi
 sharing: true
 ---

 While the Ed-Fi Alliance has made investments to improve the installation processes for its tools, it is still a time–consuming task: easy to get wrong, you must have the right runtime libraries, and it is problematic to have multiple versions running on the same server.

 What if end-users could quickly startup and switch between ODS/API versions, testing out vendor integrations and new APIs with little development cost and